 It was 2011 when Linda Daniels and her daughter disappeared.
 In 2016, the police came to find out if Glenn Bauman, a former Mennonite in the Kitchener/Waterloo area and the common-law spouse of Linda, had killed them.
 Circumstantial evidence and some questionable activities on behalf of undercover police officers led to his arrest and eventual conviction for two counts of first degree with the claim that he killed them and burned them up in barrels.
 Substantial research suggests this may not have been the case.
 But what exactly did happen?
-The expected publication date is 2023.
+Will there be a retrial?

 Chapter 1.
 Project Witness: Open the File